 Introduction

-Nasal trauma is a common injury and can result in varying amounts of damage to any of the component structures, the skin, the cartilage, or the bone.
+Nasal trauma is a common injury and can result in varying amounts of damage to any of the component structures, including the skin, the cartilage, or the bone.

 This article will focus specifically on isolated nasal trauma.